victorbertoldo/dbt-exemples/README.md

 select ...
 ```
 > You can't do that without create a schema on database.
 So create the database first on SGBD and give all priveleges that we need, before we can run the model

+## Advanced configuration

+Now let's add some variables to our dbt project.

+Go to the bottom of `dbt_project.yml` file and let's set the variables.